 - Confronting systemic injustice(s)

 The Spirit Awards Selection Committee is comprised of faculty and staff from the participating central campus schools and colleges.

-Co-sponsored by the University of Michigan Schools of Education, Nursing, Information, Kinesiology, Public Policy, Business, and Social Work (Community Action and Social Change Undergraduate Minor), as well as the College of Literature, Science, and the Arts (LSA) and the Office of the Vice Provost for Equity, Inclusion, and Academic Affairs.
+Co-sponsored by the University of Michigan Schools of Education, Nursing, Information, Kinesiology, Public Policy, Public Health, Business, and Social Work (Community Action and Social Change Undergraduate Minor), as well as the College of Literature, Science, and the Arts (LSA) and the Office of Diversity, Equity, and Inclusion.